syncfusion-content/flutter-docs/Flutter/pdf/working-with-pdf-templates.md

 ## Working with PdfPageTemplateElement

-PdfPageTemplateElement is template element that can be added to any part of the PDF page such as header, footer etc.
+The PdfPageTemplateElement is a template element that can be added to any part of the PDF page such as header, footer, and more.

-The following code example explains how to add the page template elements in a PDF document.
+The following code example explains how to add the page template elements to a PDF document.

 {% highlight dart %}